TFNGamesOfficial/TFNGamesOfficial.github.io/pages/support/errorcodes/TGLE-404-LF.md

 ---

 # TGLE-404-LF
 This error occurs when logging in and registering.
 This means the login server was not found.
-To fix this try running the windows network diagnostics [open here](javascript:diagnoseErrors()) or check the TFNGames or STAR Games server.
+To fix check your connection ([open settings](ms-settings:network-wifi?activationSource=SMC-IA-4038658)) or check the TFNGames or STAR Games server.

 <div>
 <center>